 - Deadpan Snarker: Boy, is she ever.
 Geva takes no crap from anyone.

-- Good Parents: According to Encyclopedia Eorzea, Geva is a kind and loving mother of two at home, not that you'd ever see this side of her in game.
+- Good Parents: According to Encyclopedia Eorzea, Geva is a kind and loving mother of two at home; not that you'd ever see this side of her in game.

 - Jerkass: And how.
 It takes a number of quests for her to even say the player's own work is good to be sold, criticizing you all the way.
 Asking her simple questions, has her threatening to fire you from the guild altogether.
 Justified however, as she has very good reasons for being so demanding.
 The misuse and waste of leather could lead to over-hunting and poaching, and risk enraging the Elementals of the Black Shroud.
 There's also the good reputation of Fen-Yll Fineries to uphold.
 And like Blanstyr, Geva recognizes insufficiently good armor or weapons can get people killed.
 Indeed, many of the quests where she lectures most about the importance of good work involve combat gear.
+Unfortunately, despite her good reasons for her attitude, it ends up biting her and the guild in the ass later on, because she scared off too many of the guild members away, the guild is unable to keep up with the increasing demand of orders.

 - Jerk with a Heart of Gold: That said, she isn't completely mean, as she recognizes from the start that the player does have the potential to be proficient in their work, and like all the other guildmasters, she starts warming up to you considerably after you start creating items of exceptional quality.
 She also happily agrees to accompany Mother Miounne to enjoy the Hatching-tide festivities, not to mention her being a very loving mother in Good Parents above.

 - Mistaken Identity: Famed for her Geva pattern leather.
 Unfamiliar customers think this means the leather has some fancy design or pattern stamped or cut into it.
-In reality, it's a cutting technique that Geva pioneered to reduce waste of leather, without sacrificing quality.
+In reality, it's a cutting technique that Geva pioneered to reduce waste of leather without sacrificing quality.

 The owner of Angrbotha Apparel and Accoutrements, Fen-Yll Fineries' competition.